YJJfish/C-Compiler/README.md

     So, in our language, pointer types should be declared this way:

     ```C
-    //In C language, the type of p is "int*", the type of q is "int"
+    //In C language, the type of both p and q is "int ptr"
-    int * p, q;		//Illegal in our language.
+    int * p, * q;	//Illegal in our language.

     //In our language, the type of both p and q is "int ptr"
     int ptr p, q;	//Legal.